 “Even Z-axis curved work is no problem – parametric programming speeds up the process and means we can produce exactly what we want with no constraints.”

-Woodbase Joiners specialise in bespoke doors, windows and staircases, along with skirting boards, architraves, mouldings and brackets, mainly for domestic customers and builders.
-The company, which operates from a 7,500 square foot factory and a 900 square foot unit on the same business park near the East Sussex coast, installed Alphacam Standard in 2016, but upgraded to the Ultimate package shortly afterwards.
+Woodbase Joiners specialize in bespoke doors, windows and staircases, along with skirting boards, architraves, moldings and brackets, mainly for domestic customers and builders.
+The company, which operates from a 7,500 square foot factory and a 900 square foot unit on the same business park near the East Sussex coast, installed ALPHACAM Standard in 2016, but upgraded to the Ultimate package shortly afterwards.

 “My main prompt to go with Ultimate immediately, was when we needed to produce a large curved component,” Simon Bartlett says.
 “Although we did it on the router, without the benefit of 5-axis programming it was a longwinded process.”

 ALPHACAM is now used on many projects, and while they have a separate specialist software for general staircase work, ALPHACAM is becoming increasingly useful for handrails and other complex aspects of staircases.
 “Although we do use conventional machines for some things, since installing Ultimate we’re increasingly cutting more and more components on the router, for the time saving, precision and repeatability that it offers.”